Code-4-Community/dev-spikes/api-spec/llb/AuthEndpoints.md

 > The currentPassword does not match the calling user's current password.

 ## `POST user/signup/pf`

 >Used for registering as a participating family.
+It is expected that a user has already
+>sent a request to the regular sign up first.

 ### __Request__